 It encourages an incremental/iterative/immutable approach during the deveoopment and the evolution of a search system: assuming we’re starting our system from version x.y: when it’s time to apply some relevant change to its configuration, instead of applying changes to x.y, is better to clone it and apply those changes to the new fresh version.

-This post is only a brief summary about RRE.
-You can find more detailed information in the project Wiki.
+This post is only a brief summary of RRE.
+You can find more detailed information in the project Wiki .

 In a few words, what can I get from RRE?